ministryofjustice/manage-recalls-ui/README.md

 ### Running the app for development

-To start the main services excluding the manage recalls app:
+To start the main services and the manage recalls ui app in dev mode with nodemon:

-`docker compose up redis hmpps-auth fake-manage-recalls-api`

-And then, to build the assets and start the app with nodemon:

-`npm run start:dev`
+`scripts/start-dev-local.sh`

+If you need to update the wiremock (fake-manage-recalls-api) mappings you can use the `scripts/restart-fake-manage-recalls-api.sh` to stop and start the wiremock server.
+Or you can use the `manual-stub.test.ts` test to prime the running wiremock server with any additional expectation.

 ### Creating a new endpoint in manage-recalls-api
 For every endpoint added to manage-recalls-api that is used by this app, a corresponding mock should be created in ./fake-manage-recalls-api.
 See the existing examples for the patterns to follow.
-Note - rebuilding the fake-manage-recalls-api afterwards won't be enough as it will be cached; you need to delete it then rebuild it.
+Note - rebuilding the fake-manage-recalls-api docker container afterwards won't be enough as it will be cached; you need to delete it then rebuild it.

 ### Typescript definitions generated from manage-recalls-api Swagger endpoint
 This done by the NPM task `swagger-to-ts` which is run as part of `npm run build`.